-Oualification for admission is determined on the basis of the secondary school record, rank in graduating class, recommendations, writing ability, strength of preparation in the area chosen as a major, College Board Scholastic Aptitude Test results (results from the American College Testing program may be substituted), and other supportive information (interviews, achievement test scores, essays, activities).
+Qualification for admission is determined on the basis of the secondary school record, rank in graduating class, recommendations, writing ability, strength of preparation in the area chosen as a major, College Board Scholastic Aptitude Test results (results from the American College Testing program may be substituted), and other supportive information (interviews, achievement test scores, essays, activities).
 Additional information may also be requested by the Admissions Office.
 Each application is carefully reviewed by the Admissions Office staff and, in some cases, by the college or school to which the student is applying.
 The candidate's record is thoroughly examined in order to determine whether the student has adequately prepared for the academic program of his/her choice.
 All qualified Vermont freshman applicants will be offered admission.
-Nonresident applicants are competing for admission and will be selected on the basis of overall academic qualifications, leadership potential, special talents, and ability to add to the diversity of the undergraduate population.
+Non-resident applicants are competing for admission and will be selected on the basis of overall academic qualifications, leadership potential, special talents, and ability to add to the diversity of the undergraduate population.

 Prospective freshmen are expected to present at least 16 high school units, including a minimum of four years of English, three years of mathematics, three years of social sciences, two years of the same foreign language, and two years of natural or physical science (including at least one year of lab science).
 In addition to the required and recommended courses, the overall strength and challenge of a student's courseload will be important.
-Exceptionally well qualified students may in some instances be admitted even though they do not meet the above requirements in full.
 Applicants without a high school diploma must submit an official transcript of the high school courses they did complete and a copy of their General Education Development (G.E.D.) certificate.
 For information about obtaining the G.E.D. certificate, please contact a local high school guidance office.

 Additional courses in mathematics, history, science, the fine arts and music, and a third year in a foreign language are strongly recommended as desirable preparation for college.
 A student planning to major in music (Bachelor of Music degree) must arrange for an audition with the chairperson of the department prior to the deadline for completion of the application.
 A student seeking the Bachelor of Arts degree in music is not required to audition.
-Students who are unable to audition on campus may submit a tape
+Students who are unable to audition on campus may submit a tape recording of their performance with a letter of explanation to the chairperson of the department.
+All materials (including cassettes, photographs, slides, poetry, newspaper articles, art work, etc.) submitted to the Admissions Office will become the property of the University of Vermont and will not be returned.